NASA's Mars helicopter Ingenuity: What you need to know before its first flight

 Strapping a set of wings to a robot on another planet would open up a whole new way to explore other worlds.
 "The ability to fly wherever you want, at great speed, for a closeup view without risk of damage from collision or fall, is a thrilling capability," says Alan Duffy, a professor in astrophysics at Swinburne University in Australia.

-That's exactly what NASA has done with Ingenuity, a tiny, lightweight rotorcraft originally scheduled to take flight on Mars on April 11 but since delayed until "no earlier than April 14."
+That's exactly what NASA has done with Ingenuity, a tiny, lightweight rotorcraft originally scheduled to take flight on Mars on April 11 but since delayed for the second time (NASA will set a new date next week).
 If it flies, it'll be the first time humans have achieved powered, controlled flight on another planet -- a Wright brothers moment in another part of the cosmos.

 There are significant challenges to flying on Mars, however, and Ingenuity has to contend with a planet that particularly enjoys killing spacecraft.
 Should it succeed in getting off the ground, it will pave the way for future missions, deeper in the cosmos.